 The first step is filing a petition with the U.S. Bankruptcy Court, which requests relief and protection under the U.S. Bankruptcy Code.

 To proceed with the formal filing, you must provide documents to know your assets, liabilities, income, and expenses.
 It is common for you to have a lawyer responsible for the whole process of the petition and the delivery of the information.

 Especially when the bankruptcy is on behalf of a company; however, if you want to carry out the full process alone, there are no impediments.

 Can I receive a denial of the bankruptcy petition?

 It is also common when you try to hide any of your assets or annual income; the courts will do all the relevant investigations before approving you for bankruptcy.
-Therefore, you must be completely truthful when filing.
+Therefore, you must be completely truthful when filing the information.